sapphire-rumped-parrotlet-1600

 Sapphire-rumped Parrotlet

-Appearance: Small parrot, about 4.5 to 5.5 inches in length.
-The general plumage is bright green with vibrant blue on the forehead and crown.
+Appearance: The Sapphire-fronted Parrotlet measures 17 cm (6.7 in) in length.
+Its plumage is bright green with vibrant blue on the forehead and crown.
 The face and cheeks can have a slight yellowish hue, while the wings feature blue and yellow highlights.
-Males usually have more vibrant colors compared to females, especially in the blue forehead area.
+Males have more vibrant colors compared to females in the blue forehead area.

 Behavior: Known to be social birds, often found in pairs or small groups.
 They exhibit playful behavior and are quite active.
 They have a range of chirpy and melodious calls that can be heard during social interactions, particularly when foraging.
 Their diet mainly consists of seeds, fruits, and flowers.
 They are adept at foraging and often explore their surroundings for food.

-Breeding: The Sapphire-fronted Parrotlet typically nests in tree cavities or hollows.
+Breeding: The Sapphire-fronted Parrotlet nests in tree cavities or hollows.
 They may also use abandoned nests of other birds.
-Reproductive Cycle**: The breeding season usually coincides with the rainy season.
+The breeding season coincides with the rainy season.
 Females lay around 4-6 eggs, which are incubated by both parents for about 18 days.
 The chicks fledge around 6-7 weeks after hatching.

 Conservation Status: The Sapphire-fronted Parrotlet is listed as “Least Concern” by the IUCN.